Governance - Committee Role, Responsibility and Values

 4. Planning Applications

 As a statutory consultee for planning applications, the Forum is invited to review and comment on Planning Applications within South Newnham.
 In this role, the Forum Committee is responsible to South Newnham residents and Forum members for supporting planning applications that actively meet the requirements of the National Planning Policy Framework (2019), and comply with the current Cambridge City Local Plan (2018) and the West Cambridge (2009) and Newnham Croft (2013) Conservation Area Appraisals.
-Where planning applications do not meet these requirements, the committee will object to the application and reference the applicable Policies that have not been complied with.
+Where planning applications do not meet these requirements, the committee may object to the application and reference the applicable Policies that have not been complied with.

 The Committee may be able to provide advice to residents thinking of extending their house or developing a site in South Newnham, or to residents affected by a planning application, particularly if the property is in a Conservation Area.
 In particular, the committee will actively support elderly or infirm residents, or residents who do not have access to digital technology so that such residents are not disadvantaged.